charmed-hpc/docs/howto/observability/access-grafana.md

 # How to access the Grafana dashboard

-This how-to guide shows you how to access the Grafana dashboard to explore and analyse metrics collected from your Charmed HPC cluster.
+This how-to guide shows you how to access the Grafana dashboard to explore and analyze metrics collected from your Charmed HPC cluster.

 ## Prerequisites